cdevents/sdk-rust/generator/README.md

 ## Why not use a jsonschema to rust generator?

-- I tried some (like ) and they failed (no error), maybe too early, not support for the version of jsonschema used by cdevents (often they support jsonschema draft-4)
+- I tried some and they failed (no error), maybe too early, not support for the version of jsonschema used by cdevents (often they support jsonschema draft-4)
-- The json schema (v0.3) are not connected, so lot of duplication (context,...), so classical generator will create as many Context type as Event type,...
+- The json schema (v0.3) are not connected, so lot of duplication (context,...), so classical generators will create as many Context type as Event type,...
+Our implementation only part of the schema is extracted to generate what is different aka the `content` of subjects.

 ## Run